 I found an interesting issue today.
 The issue is related to cronjobs and HMC.

-What I was observing today is one cronjob not started when its schedule says.
+What I observed today was a cronjob not starting when its schedule said it should.
 It was enabled, but the system didn’t execute it on time.

-HMC shows settings were correct.
-What’s wrong?
-First thing I checked if the cronjob has a node group or node id configured.
+HMC showed that the settings were correct.
+What was wrong?
+The first thing I checked was whether the cronjob had a node group or node ID configured.
 If these settings are not correct, the cronjob won’t be executed at all.
-These were set properly.
+They were set properly.

-The next step is making a snapshot of all relevant data.
-For the cronjobs, it is CronJob and all its subtypes, and Trigger
+The next step was making a snapshot of all relevant data.
+For cronjobs, it is CronJob and all its subtypes, and Trigger.

 For exporting all data objects, I used the script from my article about exporting data.
-The script generates the type tree, you can pick the relevant types from the tree, then you can generate Impex export scripts for the types with all attributes.
+The script generates the type tree; you can pick the relevant types from the tree, and then generate ImpEx export scripts for the types with all attributes.

-I compared data extracted from the broken instance with the same set from the working instance and found that a Trigger object is not populated correctly.
+I compared data extracted from the broken instance with the same set from the working instance and found that a Trigger object was not populated correctly.

-How it is possible?
+How is it possible?
 I know for sure that nobody would change these settings on purpose.
-Zeros means “a first day” while “-1” means “every day”.
+Zeros mean “a first day,” while “-1” means “every day.”

 The reason is a bug in HMC.

-The screenshots below is from the out-of-the-box configuration SAP Commerce Cloud:
+The screenshot below is from the out-of-the-box SAP Commerce Cloud configuration:

-Interval Range select boxes are populated incorrectly because there is no such value as “-1” on the list of available items.
-If one tries to save this object, the zeros will be saved, and the trigger will be re-configured silently.
+Interval Range select boxes are populated incorrectly because there is no such value as “-1” in the list of available items.
+If someone tries to save this object, the zeros will be saved, and the trigger will be reconfigured silently.
 And, of course, it will stop working as expected.

-In order words, the UI says there is a zero value for days, seconds, hours, days, months, years , but in the database each of the listed item has “-1”.
+In other words, the UI says there is a zero value for days, seconds, hours, days, months, and years, but in the database each of the listed items has “-1.”

 from {Trigger}, {CronJob}